 Solo travel for creativity

 If I expected no. 1 to happen sooner or later, I surely did not expect that my solo journey would boost my creativity so much.
-I guess solo traveling gives you the opportunity to step away from the daily routine and habits and forces you to try new things that you normally wouldn’t dare to do or try.
+I guess solo travelling gives you the opportunity to step away from the daily routine and habits and forces you to try new things that you normally wouldn’t dare to do or try.
 The new events, cultures, and people you meet along the way encourage you to get creative.
-I did karaoke (and believe me, I’m tone – deaf but it’s much easier far from home), started writing a diary and got the whole bunch of new ideas.
+I did karaoke (and believe me, I’m tone-deaf but it’s much easier far from home), started writing a diary and got the whole bunch of new ideas.

 Out of your comfort zone